Criminology, WJEC Applied Diploma

 Students should normally have achieved at least five GCSEs at grade 9-4, including a grade 4 in English.

-- Crime Scene to Courtroom: You will gain an understanding of the criminal justice system from the moment a crime has been detected through investigation of crime and on to the criminal trial process.
+The course work will provide you with an understanding of the criminal justice system, from the moment a crime has been detected through investigation of crime and on to the criminal trial process.
 You will be evaluating what needs to happen within this process to ensure a just verdict at the end.

 You will learn about the criminal justice system in England and Wales, considering the effectiveness of social control in delivering criminal justice policy.

-50% examination (two 90-minute exam papers) and 50% controlled assessment (coursework)
+50% examination (two 90-minute exam papers) and 50% controlled assessment (coursework).